 MOVING CLASSICS TV

-When I started the No Dead Guys blog a couple of years ago, I thought I was the only blogging pianist with a mission to champion living composers by putting out videos of their music.
-Last week, thanks to the wonder of modern networking, I found MOVING CLASSICS TV which does what I've been doing on No Dead Guys, only bigger and better.
+When I started No Dead Guys a couple of years ago, I thought I was the only blogging pianist with a mission to champion living composers by putting out videos of their music.
+Last week, thanks to the wonder of modern networking, I found Moving Classics TV, which does what I've been doing on No Dead Guys, only bigger and better.

 A musical internet channel founded by Munich-based musicians and enterpreneurs and run by classical pianist, Anna Sutyagina, this site gives contemporary music a creative face on the Internet.

 In their own words, "MOVING CLASSICS TV stands for zeitgeist, creativity and new ideas.
 We present new music videos and interviews with composers from all over the world every week.
 It is an invitation for all listeners to make a new image of our present times with contemporary music: discover the beauty of contemporary music, listen to our times and experience what we call „echt zeitgeisty“.
 For the composers from all over the world MOVING CLASSICS TV is a unique platform to present their music, to get exposure and feedback from listeners and sell the music sheets.
 We are using Social Media for the promotion of Moving Classics composers."

 Several of the videos presented on No Dead Guys have been included on Moving Classics TV, and I look forward to many happy hours perusing and listening to the wealth of beautiful piano music featured on this site, especially those recorded by the expressive Anna Sutyagina.
 The introspective video I chose for this blog--"For Mattia" by Douwe Eisenga--is a gorgeously-played example of the music featured on Moving Classics TV